Happy Monday, team!

 TAKING IN SOME CULTURE /

 In the last couple of months, I’ve really made an effort to take advantage of DC and the awesome culture we have here or that comes to town.
 I had the opportunity to see both Lauren Graham and Connie Britton—fun fact, they were roommates early on in their Hollywood careers—speak recently, and it wasn’t lost on me that one of the reasons that I’m able to go to these types of events is because of where I live.
 My friends and I also saw Titanic the Musical at the Signature Theater in Arlington back in early January, and it was such an amazing production.
 I forgot how much I enjoy seeing live plays and musicals, and really want to make an effort to dive deeper into DC’s arts scene this year.
 It’s also been a long while since I went to any of the (free!)
 Smithsonian museums, and I think it’s high time I revisit.
-If you’re curious about what other DC adventures I want to find myself on this year, check out my DC to do list.

 Enough about me, what’s new with your life lately?